 Don’t be fooled, the Dominican Republic can be a dangerous place BUT guess what!
 Many people

 live there and travel there and make it out alive and unharmed, so why wouldn’t you.

 But as always, make sure that you're aware of your surroundings and don't behave like back home where you feel totally safe.

 You won’t instantly get killed if you fall out of line or spend a day on a remote beach where you are alone.

 The universal law, "at the wrong time at the wrong place" will be a truth here as well, and the risk will be higher in the DR compared to many other places.

 Don't travel at night and if you have to do so be very careful.

-As already mentioned, keep always an eye of your surroundings, and inform yourself in which neighbourhood not to go, to stay safe.
+As already mentioned, always keep an eye on your surroundings, and inform yourself in which neighborhood not to go, to stay safe.